gitrdm/lojban-parser/README.md

 - Use make asan/ubsan for diagnostics on crashes
 - Ensure bison or yacc, awk, and cpp are on PATH for make regen
 - If mknames complains about include/grammar.h, run make regen first

+Deep dive on grammar tweaks
+- See docs/hand-fixes.md for a guided tour of the intentional "hand" fixes in the grammar and build pipeline, plus Tree-sitter port notes.

 ## Directory map